em3ndez/tiny-web-server/README.md

 ```

 Say `ShoppingCart` depends on `ProductInventory`, but because you're following Inversion of Control you do not
 want the `ProductInventory` instance directly used in any endPoint or filter.
-You would hide its instantiation in a scope of execution that would not be accessible to the endPoint or filter lambdas.
+You would hide its instantiation in a scope of execution that would not be accessible to the endPoint() or filter() lambdas.
 Of course, if it is in the classpath, any code could do `new ProductInventory(..)` but we presume there are some secrets passed in through the constructor that ALSO are hidden from or filter lambdas making that pointless.

 If you were using Spring Framework, you would have `ProductInventory` as `@Singleton` scope (a Spring idiom, not the Gang-of-Four design pattern).
 You would also have `ShoppingCart` as `@Scope("request")`

-In the tests for TinbyWeb, we have an example of use that features `endPoint(..)`, `ShoppingCart`
+In the tests for TinyWeb, we have an example of use that features `endPoint(..)`, `ShoppingCart`
 and `ProductInventory`

+#### Actual Resolution

 # TinyWeb usage statistics